-Any termination of our licenses with PGEN, MD Anderson or the National Cancer Institute or our research and development agreements with MD Anderson and the National Cancer Institute could result in the loss of significant rights and could harm our ability to develop and commercialize our product candidates.
+Any termination of our licenses with Precigen or MD Anderson or our research and development agreements with MD Anderson could result in the loss of significant rights and could significantly harm our ability to develop and commercialize our product candidates.

-We are dependent on patents, know-how and proprietary technology that are licensed from others, particularly MD Anderson, PGEN and the NCI, as well as the contributions by MD Anderson under our research and development agreements.
-Any termination of these licenses or research and development agreements could result in the loss of significant rights and could harm our ability to commercialize our product candidates.
+Our clinical programs, if resumed, depend on patents, know-how, and proprietary technology that are licensed from others, particularly MD Anderson and Precigen, as well as the contributions by MD Anderson under our research and development agreements.
+Any termination of these licenses or research and development agreements could result in the loss of significant rights and could harm our ability to develop or monetize our product candidates.
 Disputes may also arise between us and these licensors regarding intellectual property subject to a license agreement, including those relating to:

-- the scope of rights granted under the applicable license agreement and other interpretation-related issues; - whether and the extent to which our technology and processes, and the technology and processes of PGEN, MD Anderson, the NCI and our other licensors, infringe intellectual property of the licensor that is not subject to the applicable license agreement; - our right to sublicense patent and other rights to third parties pursuant to our relationships with our licensors and partners; - whether we are complying with our diligence and payment obligations with respect to the use of the licensed technology in relation to our development and commercialization of our potential products under the MD Anderson License, the License Agreement with PGEN and the Patent License with the NCI; - whether or not our partners are complying with all of their obligations to support our programs under licenses and research and development agreements; and - the allocation of ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and by us.
+- the scope of rights granted under the applicable license agreement and other interpretation-related issues; - whether and the extent to which our technology and processes, and the technology and processes of Precigen, MD Anderson and our other licensors, infringe intellectual property of the licensor that is not subject to the applicable license agreement; - our right to sublicense patent and other rights to third parties pursuant to our relationships with our licensors and partners; - whether we are complying with our diligence obligations with respect to the use of the licensed technology in relation to our development and commercialization of our potential products under the MD Anderson License and the A&R License Agreement; - whether or not our partners are complying with all of their obligations to support our programs under licenses and research and development agreements; and - the allocation of ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and by

-If disputes over intellectual property that we have licensed prevent or impair our ability to maintain our current licensing arrangements, particularly with MD Anderson, PGEN and the NCI, on acceptable terms, we may be unable to successfully develop and commercialize the affected potential products.
+If disputes over intellectual property that we have licensed prevent or impair our ability to maintain our current licensing arrangements, particularly with MD Anderson and Precigen, on acceptable terms, we may be unable to successfully monetize the affected potential products.
+On October 27, 2023, we provided the NCI the requisite notice of our intent to terminate the Patent License, effective 60 days from such notice, which is now terminated.
+If we are unable to acquire the rights from the NCI that we currently have under the Patent License following its termination, on terms acceptable to us or at all, our clinical development programs will be negatively impacted.
 We are generally also subject to all of the same risks with respect to protection of intellectual property that we license as we are for intellectual property that we own.
-If we or our licensors fail to adequately protect this intellectual property, our ability to commercialize potential products under our applicable licenses could suffer.
-There is a substantial amount of litigation involving patents and other intellectual property rights in the biotechnology and pharmaceutical industries, as well as administrative proceedings for challenging patents, including interference, derivation and reexamination proceedings before the USPTO, or oppositions and other comparable proceedings in foreign jurisdictions.
+If we or our licensors fail to adequately protect this intellectual property, our ability to monetize potential products under our applicable licenses could suffer.
+There is a substantial amount of litigation involving patents and other intellectual property rights in the biotechnology and pharmaceutical industries, as well as administrative proceedings for challenging patents, including interference, derivation, and reexamination proceedings before the United States Patent and Trademark Office, or USPTO, or oppositions and other comparable proceedings in foreign jurisdictions.
 Recently, due to changes in U.S. law referred to as patent reform, new procedures including inter partes review and post-grant review have been implemented, which adds uncertainty to the possibility of challenge to our or our licensors' patents in the future.

-We may not be able to retain the rights licensed to us and PGEN by MD Anderson or the rights licensed to us by the National Cancer Institute to technologies relating to TCR-T cell therapies and other related technologies.
+We may not be able to retain the rights licensed to us and Precigen by MD Anderson to technologies relating to TCR-T cell therapies and other related technologies.